mgoellnitz/dinistiq/README.md

 } // TestComponent
 ```

-Thus in this example the instanciated bean of class TestComponent will be available with the name
+Thus in this example the instanciated bean of class TestComponent will be available
-testComponent.
-The term "name" is used in this document since it is used as the parameter name in
+with the name testComponent.
+The term "name" is used in this document since it is
-the JSR330 annotations.
-Since names must be unique they are in this case in fact identifiers
+used as the parameter name in the JSR330 annotations.
+Since names must be unique
-througout the whole process.
+within the scope they are in this case in fact identifiers througout the whole process.

-If you are dealing with components of the same type, not only the beans may be named but also the
+If you are dealing with components of the same type, not only the beans may be named
-injection point might indicate to require a bean with a certain name.
+but also the injection point might indicate to require a bean with a certain name.

 ```Java
 public class ConfigStuff {